SohamMhatre09/Commuity-Managment-WebApp/README.md

       Enables CORS for cross-origin requests and includes JSON parsing middleware.

   8. Mobile App:
-       Cuurently the mobile version of the website only fetches and displaces all the events that are created by any user of the service.
+       Currently the mobile version of the website only fetches and displaces all the events that are created by any user of the service.

 ## Technology Stack: